danielbodnar/awesome-stars/README.md

 - [Athena-OS/athena-iso](https://github.com/Athena-OS/athena-iso) - Athena OS is an Arch Linux-based distro focused on Cybersecurity.
 Learn, practice and enjoy with any hacking tool!
 - [Lissy93/personal-security-checklist](https://github.com/Lissy93/personal-security-checklist) - 🔒 A compiled checklist of 300+ tips for protecting digital security and privacy in 2023
 - [Yamato-Security/hayabusa](https://github.com/Yamato-Security/hayabusa) - Hayabusa (隼) is a sigma-based threat hunting and fast forensics timeline generator for Windows event logs.
-- [BrowserBox/BrowserBox](https://github.com/BrowserBox/BrowserBox) - :cyclone: BrowserBox is Web application virtualization via zero trust remote browser isolation and secure document gateway technology.
-Embed secure unrestricted webviews on any device in a regular web
+- [BrowserBox/BrowserBox](https://github.com/BrowserBox/BrowserBox) - 🌀 BrowserBox is Web application virtualization via zero trust remote browser isolation and secure document gateway technology.
+Embed secure & unrestricted webviews on any device in a regular webpage.
 - [lunasec-io/lunasec](https://github.com/lunasec-io/lunasec) - LunaSec - Dependency Security Scanner that automatically notifies you about vulnerabilities like Log4Shell or node-ipc in your Pull Requests and Builds.
 Protect yourself in 30 seconds with the LunaTra
 - [Drew-Alleman/DataSurgeon](https://github.com/Drew-Alleman/DataSurgeon) - Quickly Extracts IP's, Email Addresses, Hashes, Files, Credit Cards, Social Secuirty Numbers and a lot More From Text
 - [SitinCloud/Owlyshield](https://github.com/SitinCloud/Owlyshield) - Owlyshield is an EDR framework designed to safeguard vulnerable applications from potential exploitation (C&C, exfiltration and impact).